Husionn/Husionn/README.md

-Welcome to the Hasan's github profile
+Welcome to the Husionn's github profile

-Currently he is learning C programming language, an soon he will publish I’m currently learning C programming language
+Currently he is learning C programming language

+As soon as he feel himself comfortable with C, he will learn another languages.

+Have a nice trip in profile..